iancze/TWA-3-orbit/README.md

         $ conda create --name TWA3 python=3.6
         $ conda activate TWA3
         # install all the required packages
-        $ conda install --file requirements.txt # perhaps this should be environment.yml?
+        $ conda install --file requirements.txt # should work in principle, but...

+I found that with the Mac OSX upgrade to catalina, existing theano installs were messed up.
+I needed to completely reinstall anaconda and allow theano and pymc3 to be installed from the

+        $ python setup.py install

+done inside of the `exoplanet` repo, rather than pre-installing these things with conda.
+This could also have been due to an issue with XCODE needing to be reinstalled, and then `exoplanet` needing to be reinstalled on top of that.

 `corner.py` needs to be installed with pip.
 `arviz` needs to be installed from pip too.